aclark4life/blog-2017/now/index.rst

 (Based on http://sivers.org/now)

-I'm in Bethesda, MD, staying quite focused, avoiding distractions.
+I'm in Bethesda, MD, USA staying quite focused, avoiding distractions.
 I spend all my time on these things: (in order of time spent)

 - **Husband** to Amy
 - **Systems Administrator** at NIH